 Creative Classrooms Connect

 Welcome to Creative Classrooms Connect, a space for Key Stage 2 teachers to access, share and respond to music-making resources created by the London Philharmonic Orchestra, primary teachers and other experts in music education.
-We’ll be regularly uploading ideas for classroom music activities, with which we invite teachers to interact.
+We regularly upload ideas for classroom music activities, with which we invite teachers to interact.